agreedSkiing/test-hibernate-timezone-postgres/README.md

 ## Running the application tests

-You can run this applications test with the command below:
+Run this applications test with the command below for a set test flow:

 ```bash script
 bash integration-test.sh